isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-used-household-articles-and-personal-effects.md

     <div>
       <ul>
         <li> Copy of passport and/or identity card (NRIC)</li>
-        <li> Proof of transfer of residence to Singapore.
-For example, Work Pass*, Dependant Pass, In-Principle Approval from the Ministry of Manpower (MOM)</li>
+        <li> Proof of transfer of residence to Singapore. (e.g., employment pass, dependent pass, student pass, or In-Principle Approval letter from the Ministry of Manpower (MOM)</li>
         <li> ICA Re-Entry permit (for Permanent Resident)</li>
         <li> Bill of lading/air waybill</li>
       </ul>